The hotspot lending program is a free service that allows cardholders to check out a hotspot device and connect to the internet from almost anywhere!

 Guidelines for Borrowing and Use

-- Library Card in good standing
+- Adult library card in good standing

 - Borrower is limited to checking out one (1) hotspot device at a time

 - Customer can be placed on a waiting list once the current hotspot has been returned

 - 1 micro USB cable